 You could even use colored candy melts to make these decorative pieces.
 Maybe use red and make hearts.

-What if you don't have a pastry bag, that's ok, even if you do or you just don't want to get it out, simply spoon some dollops of whipped cream on top, or even spread the whipped cream over the entire tart.
-Whatever you do it will be delicious.
+If you don’t have a pastry bag, that’s okay.
+Even if you do or you just don’t want to get it out, simply spoon some dollops of whipped cream on top or even spread the whipped cream over the entire tart.
+Whatever you do, it will be delicious.

-This tart is a chocolate lover's dream dessert and is perfect for those of us on a chocolate diet.
+This tart is a chocolate lover’s dream dessert, perfect for those of us on a chocolate diet.
 I should know!

 A tart for any occasion